jonathan-ruiz/azure_cloud_platform_deployment/README.md

-# Creating a linux based cloud platform in azure from Linux
+# Creating a Linux based cloud platform in azure from Linux with azure Linux tools
 ** azure-cli version 8.11**

 ## Downloding credentials from Azure